aerospike-community/docker-laptop/README.md

 ## Running Aerospike

+To easily deploy Aerospike on a lab environment, you can use [aerolab](https://github.com/aerospike/aerolab)

-Follow [these instructions](https://docs.aerospike.com/server/operations/install/docker-desktop#procedure) to setup and deploy Aerospike.
+Alternatively, for a manual installation, follow [these instructions](https://docs.aerospike.com/server/operations/install/docker-desktop#start-a-container-and-the-database-by-using-this-image) to setup and deploy Aerospike.

 ## Manual non-menu usage instructions